isc-tdyar/isc-iris-vector-search-eap/README.md

-# isc-iris-vector-search-eap
+# IRIS Vector Search - Early Access Program
 InterSystems IRIS Vector Search Early Access Program (EAP) materials.
 This repo contains information about how to get started using IRIS Vector Search, which brings the power of embedding vectors and the Retrieval Augmented Generation (RAG) applications to IRIS.

-# IRIS Vector Search - Early Access Program

 ## Table of Contents